-The year 2020 is a special one for the scientific community of metastable materials, in particular for these whose scientific interests stem from rapidly quenched materials.
-It will be around sixty years from the publication of the paper “Non-crystalline Structure in Solidified Gold-Silicon Alloys” by W. Klement, Jun., R. H. Willens and Pol Duwez in Nature, vol. 187, No. 4740 (3rd September 1960).
+The year 2020 was a special one for the scientific community of metastable materials, in particular for these whose scientific interests stem from rapidly quenched materials.
+It was a round sixty years from the publication of the paper “Non-crystalline Structure in Solidified Gold-Silicon Alloys” by W. Klement, Jun., R. H. Willens and Pol Duwez in Nature, vol. 187, No. 4740 (3rd September 1960).
 This was an enormous breakthrough in materials science, which has resulted in the continuously growing interest in metallic glasses and other non-equilibrium materials.

 The RQ conferences were originally a forum for the rapidly quenched metals scientific community, which has grown swiftly since the 1970s.
 In the middle of the 1980s it started to expand to researchers working with amorphous alloys and various metastable materials, not only metals, prepared by other methods such as mechanical alloying, gas condensation, thin film fabrication techniques and even “slow” quenching (for making bulk metallic glasses).